Curren Price: Allegations of conflict of interest

+In 2016, Curren Price supported plans for Reef, a $1.2-billion skyscraper complex, that would be built in his South Los Angeles district.
+Critics argued the development would fuel gentrification, could provide a hazard to drivers, and the proposed digital billboards could shine into the homes of the lower income South Los Angeles community.
+Despite opposition from city planning commissioners, tenants rights activists, and local residents, Los Angeles City Council approved plans for Reef.
+Subsequently, a political action committee co-sponsored by the lobbying firm representing Reef paid for campaign mailers, outdoor signs, and robocalls to voters from former Mayor Antonio Villaraigosa.
+Altogether, companies tied to the Reef developer donated $75,000 to Curren Price's re-election campaign.
+Curren Price denied to comment on allegations that he accepted dark money in return for pushing the project through.

 In 2017, it was reported that Price married Del Richardson before his divorce to his previous wife was finalized.
 Price failed to disclose his first wife's assets as well as his new wife's assets in his reports.
-"Since some of Price’s properties are located in the City of Los Angeles, he was supposed to disclose ownership in the event they were impacted by City Council votes on issues such as sidewalk repair, street lighting, street furniture, advertising and redistricting, among others.
+"Since some of Price's properties are located in the City of Los Angeles, he was supposed to disclose ownership in the event they were impacted by City Council votes on issues such as sidewalk repair, street lighting, street furniture, advertising and redistricting, among others.
 Price also failed to disclose the businesses owned by second wife Del Richardson-Price including DRA Associates, Just Work Inc. and Cuba Travel Service.
 If they, or their affiliates, applied for contracts from the LA City Council, Price would have had to recuse himself from those discussions and votes.
-Councilmember Price also neglected in 2012 to list any of Del Richardson-Price’s clients who paid her more than $10,000 each.
-A year later, in 2013, at least 20 businesses and government agencies fit that description Price either failed to detail his wife’s client-based income in 2012, or she went from zero-to-20 clients as soon as he was elected to LA City Council."
+Councilmember Price also neglected in 2012 to list any of Del Richardson-Price's clients who paid her more than $10,000 each.
+A year later, in 2013, at least 20 businesses and government agencies fit that description Price either failed to detail his wife's client-based income in 2012, or she went from zero-to-20 clients as soon as he was elected to LA City Council."

 In 2019, Price was scrutinized over several instances in which he voted on matters benefiting wife's consulting company Del Richardson & Associates.
 Price voted on decisions involving at least 10 companies in the same years they were listed as providing at least $10,000 in income to Del Richardson & Associates, according to his annual financial disclosures and council records.